Colombia - South America

 Bogota Travel Guide

-Bogota works best when you respect altitude and traffic, giving La Candelaria one proper historical day, Zona G or Chapinero another urban layer, and Monserrate or a museum spine their own clear window instead of stacking everything into one high-altitude sprint.
+Bogota usually works better if you respect altitude and traffic, giving La Candelaria one proper historical day, Zona G or Chapinero another urban layer, and Monserrate or a museum spine their own clear window instead of stacking everything into one high-altitude sprint.

 Best time: Shoulder seasons for mild weather and fewer crowds.